magnus-ISU/GospelOfMagnus/gospel.md

 And therefore, he told all the apostles they should go now to Galilee before Jerusalem.
 But the others were not sure if this was really what Jesus meant.
 So they bought 11 swift horses and rode hard the sixty miles from Jerusalem to Galilee, that they might soon return to Jerusalem.

+## 11 disciples go to Galilee in Matthew

 Matthew 28:11-16
 11 While they were going, some of the guard went into the city and told the chief priests everything that had happened.
 12 After the priests had assembled with the elders, they devised a plan to give a large sum of money to the soldiers,